openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/AddingNGraphOps.md

 ### `clone_with_new_inputs()`

-`ngraph::Node::clone_with_new_inputs` method creates a copy of an nGraph operation with new inputs.
+`ngraph::Node::clone_with_new_inputs` method creates a copy of the nGraph operation with new inputs.

 @snippet template_extension/op.cpp op:copy